 Now onto the food!
 Usually, in a typical day, I will eat

 Breakfast: 1/4-1/2 C oatmeal with half a sliced apple, 1/4 C raisins, cinnamon and milk heated in the microwave for 2 minutes.
-Not only is this meal filling because of the fiber from the oats it helps prevent constipation which is a symptom many pregnant women face as the smooth muscles of the intestines relax.
+Not only is this meal filling because of the fibre from the oats it helps prevent constipation which is a symptom many pregnant women face as the smooth muscles of the intestines relax.

 Snack: plain yogurt with honey, granola, chia seeds and fruit, applesauce, cheese and crackers, a can of tuna with mayo on crackers or hummus and rice crackers.